Today’s Wonder of the Day was inspired by Adam. Adam Wonders, “Is the lochness monster real?” Thanks for WONDERing with us, Adam!

 The modern legend of the Loch Ness Monster, nicknamed Nessie by enthusiasts, got its start on May 2, 1933.
 That’s when a newspaper reported the claims of a local couple.
 They saw “an enormous animal rolling and plunging on the surface” of Loch Ness.
 From that point on, the Loch Ness Monster became the fascinating mythical sea creature it remains today.

 But is it real?
 Hard evidence of any kind seems to be as rare as Nessie herself.
 Since 1933, the Loch Ness Monster has been the source of endless speculation and many scientific studies

 To date, Nessie enthusiasts claim that there have been over 4,000 sightings of a strange aquatic creature.
 Some say it looks like a large dragon with flippers.
-This has led many to believe Nessie is perhaps the last of a species of dinosaur (such as a plesiosaur).
+This has led many to believe Nessie is perhaps the last of a species of marine reptile (such as a plesiosaur).